 "The EPA knocked a leg out from the table," said Lindy Bauer, environmental-programs director for the Maricopa Association of Governments, the regional planning agency that helped develop the dust plan.
 "The inventory was the foundation of the plan.
 We knew we had to fix it first."

-The flawed inventory also reflects a narrow vision of air quality in the Valley, where officials often aim pollution-control measures at the sources most easily regulated, such as construction, and sidestep bigger issues, such as how new freeways could affect the health of people who live nearby.
+The flawed inventory also reflects a narrow vision of air quality in the Valley, where officials often aim pollution-control measures at the sources most easily regulated, such as construction, and sidestep bigger issues, such as how new freeways could affect the health of people who live nearby. [and such as aerosol particulates sprayed from military-looking aircraft above]

-In a series continuing today, The Arizona Republic examines the region's airquality issues, including pollutants, health risks and attempts by state and local agencies to reduce pollution even as risks grow.
+In a series continuing today, The Arizona Republic examines the region's air-quality issues, including pollutants, health risks and attempts by state and local agencies to reduce pollution even as risks grow.

+'Occasional snapshots'

-'Occasional snapshots' At any given moment, you may inhale minuscule specks of dust left over from a summer storm, pollen from a neighborhood tree, bits of topsoil stirred up by a landscaping crew, flecks of toxic metals from a salvage yard or tiny droplets of ammonia from fertilizer in a livestock yard.
+At any given moment, you may inhale minuscule specks of dust left over from a summer storm, pollen from a neighborhood tree, bits of topsoil stirred up by a landscaping crew, flecks of toxic metals from a salvage yard or tiny droplets of ammonia from fertilizer in a livestock yard. [or metallic particulates sprayed from aircraft above]

 Most of the time, you won't know precisely what is in the air where you are and neither will the agencies charged with monitoring the air and reducing the pollution.
 State and federal agencies typically measure the pollutants they are regulating based on rules that apply nationwide.
-That often means that other harmful gases or elements in the air go unmeasured, even if there are high levels in local areas.
+That often means that other harmful gases or elements in the air go unmeasured, even if there are high levels in local areas. [also unmeasured are metallic nano-particulates sprayed from aircraft above.]

 "There are no routine measurements of the composition of dust, except for some special studies, which are very expensive to do," said James Anderson, an atmospheric chemist at Arizona State University and a senior scientist at ASU's Global Institute of Sustainability.
-"The emissions inventories they do for the EPA only include the pollutants they know about."
+[It cost us about \$150 to have the EPA-approved lab run an IPC scan, which shows the amount of each metal in the particulates, in parts per million] "The emissions inventories they do for the EPA only include the pollutants they know about." [or that they will admit to]